Koi Fish Care Guide: Pond Setup, Varieties, Feeding & Health

 Every koi pond needs this core equipment:

-• Mechanical filter / skimmer — Removes solid waste and surface debris before it decomposes.
+• Mechanical filter / skimmer — Removes solid waste and surface debris before it decomposes and fuels ammonia production.

-• UV sterilizer — Controls green water (algae blooms) and kills waterborne pathogens.
+• UV sterilizer — Controls green water (algae blooms) by rupturing algae cell walls on contact, and kills waterborne pathogens that pass through the chamber.

 pH7.0–8.0Below 6.5 or above 9.0